Union County Public Schools

 Change of Residence Transfers.
 If a student moves from one parent’s domicile to the other parent’s domicile (where parents are separated or divorced with no order addressing physical custody), the student shall be granted one transfer with immediate athletic eligibility regardless of when the transfer occurs.
 Any future move between domiciles (absent a custody order addressing physical custody), would result in the student being ineligible for athletic participation for 365 days from the time of the transfer.

 School Choice and Children of Employees Transfers.
 9th grade students granted transfers for these reasons will be given immediate athletic eligibility if the transfer is completed on or before July 1.
-Students transferring after July 1, or rising 10th – 12th graders, will be ineligible to participate in athletics until the following school year.
+Students transferring after July 1, or rising 10th – 12th graders, will be ineligible to participate in athletics until the following school year, unless the student is a new resident to Union County or the parent has recently accepted employment with UCPS.
 Any student transferring via the Children of Employees option directly to a school in the cluster where the parent is assigned would be given immediate athletic eligibility regardless of when the transfer occurs.
 Any student returning to their “home” school after July 1 of the current school year would be ineligible to participate in athletics until the completion of that school year.
 Any student that makes a 2nd transfer using the School Choice or Children of Employees option would be ineligible for athletic participation for 365 days from the time of the transfer, unless the transfer is for a child of an employee whose parent is moved to another cluster by the District and a transfer is requested to allow the child to move with his or her parent.

 No student will be allowed to play the same sport at different schools within the same year absent a change in domicile.